remoteicu/DuckDuino/README.md

 # Rubber Ducky-like Attack Simulation Test/Tool

-This tool allows you to capture a screenshot, gather system information, and send it to a Microsoft Teams channel using a webhook.
+This tool simulates a Rubber Ducky-like attack by allowing you to capture a screenshot, gather system information, and send it to a Microsoft Teams channel using a webhook.
 It consists of two parts: an Arduino Ducky Script and a PowerShell script.

 ## Prerequisites